cchristian01/cchristian01.github.io/project3.md

 The project has a command line interface that loads with a menu where a number is selected to determine the game to be played.
 1 for Uno, 2 for Blackjack, 3 for War, and 4 for GoFish q is also on the front menu for the option to quit the program.
 After a game is selected another menu appears to give the user the options to play the game, view rules for how to play, or return to the main menu.
 ![screenshot](images/project3-ss2.png)
 Fig 1.
-The launch screen
+Example showing user playing War card game

 ![screenshot](images/project3-ss3.png)
 Fig 2.
-Example output after input is processed.
+Example showing user playing Blackjack card game

 ![screenshot](images/project3-ss4.png)
 Fig 3.
-Feedback when an error occurs.
+Example showing user playing UNO card game

 ## 3. Additional Considerations

 This GameCollection program was run with Java in Netbeans IDE version 20 using JDK 21.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 [Back to Portfolio](./)